IMI-eRnD-Be/twine-rust/README.md

     fr = %.0f %
 ```

-### Implementation Notes

-All translation keys must have all the languages of all the keys.
-For example, if all your
-keys have translations for `en` and `fr`, if one key has only `en`, it will fail to
-compile.

-Localized translation can be provided and will be used if available.
-Otherwise it will
-fallback to the default translation for that language.

-3. Now in your project you can use the macro `t!` to translate anything:
+Now in your project you can use the macro `t!` to translate anything:

 ```rust
 // use "" if there is no localization